merodiro/settings/README.md

 ### Cache all settings
 Caches all settings for the duration that has been set in settings.php config file

-*you can set the duration to a high number or schedule the command to run often to get the best use of cache*
+*you can set the duration to a high number or schedule the command to run often to get the best value of it*

 ```bash
 # Global settings only